-• It might be worth mentioning the sorts of things it's reasonable to expect nonmagical corpsec grunts to know about magic, since the reality is that many sec-teams don't even include a magician.
+It might be worth mentioning the sorts of things it's reasonable to expect nonmagical corpsec grunts to know about magic, since the reality is that many sec-teams don't even include a magician.
 Most of these teams (at least the ones working for the big corps) are trained in basic magical threat response, things like staying out of line of sight, limiting visibility, not clumping together to make themselves sitting ducks, and identifying the opposing magician(s) so they can take them out first.
 Some are even trained to spot the signs of spellcasting and recognize the "shiver" of an astral form passing through your aura.
 Teams well versed in magical theory are rare, but it's reasonable to expect that the bushleague stuff isn't going to catch them by surprise.
+DangerSensei conduct cutting-edge research into magical techniques and goods (always with an eye on the bottom line, of course).